 Buy-and-hold strategies like capital or operational expenditures (CapEx, OpEx) are still very popular with many organizations.
 Indeed, CapEx may be attractive in some ways regarding lengthening life cycles.
 Benefits lie in depreciating assets and the cheap renewal of software licenses – but only at first glance.

-Actually, it causes additional costs:
+Actually, this strategy causes additional costs:

-Maintenance costs rise exponentially over the time.
+Maintenance costs rise exponentially over time.

 Costs of replacement rapidly climb after five and more years.